jdarby3/Trip-Itenerary-Site/README.md

-# Colorado Tour Itinerary Site
+# Colorado Trip Itinerary Site
 ============================

 A clean, professional itinerary for me and my girlfirend's trip